tahoe-lafs/tahoe-lafs/docs/anonymity-configuration.rst

    storage servers.
 This document is not useful to you... so stop reading.

-2. User does not care to protect their anonymity but they wish to connect to Tahoe-LAFS storage servers which are accessbile only via Tor Hidden Services or I2P.
+2. User does not care to protect their anonymity but they wish to connect to Tahoe-LAFS storage servers which are accessible only via Tor Hidden Services or I2P.

    * Tor is only used if a server endpoint string has a ``.onion`` address.
    * I2P is only used if a server endpoint string has a ``.i2p`` address.

 3. User wishes to always use an anonymizing network (Tor, I2P) to protect their anonymity when connecting to Tahoe-LAFS storage grids (whether or not the storage servers